Bolt3D: Generating 3D Scenes in Seconds

 \paragraph{Metrics.} We use metrics commonly used for depth estimation~\cite{ranftl21dpt,wang24dust3r}---relative error (AbsRel) between the target z-component of the pointmap $z$ and prediction $\hat{z}$, Rel. $ = \norm{ z - \hat{z} } / z$, and the prediction threshold accuracy, $ \delta_{\epsilon} = \operatorname{max}(\sfrac{\hat{z}}{z}, \sfrac{z}{\hat{z}}) < \epsilon$ with $\epsilon = 1.01$ Additionally, we measure the re-projection error: the mean Euclidean distance on the image plane when re-projecting the point back to the source camera $\Delta uv = \frac{1}{N}\sum_{i}^N \norm{ (u_i, v_i) - (\hat{u}_i, \hat{v}_i) }_2$, where $u$ and $v$ are the $x$ and $y$ coordinates, respectively, in pixels on the image.
 We measure performance separately for synthetic and real data, both at $512\times 512$ resolution.

 \paragraph{Scaling.} Our geometry data is not metric, so the scale of the scene is arbitrary.
 Properly normalizing the data before inputting it to the VAE can significantly impact performance.
 We consider 3 methods for scaling data.
-We experiment with (1) scaling the scene such that mean scene depth is $1$, (2) scaling the scene such that the maximum coordinate value in any direction is $1$ and (3) applying a nonlinear contraction function (the sigmoid function) before inputting it to the encoder, and applying the inverse of that function after decoding.
+We experiment with (1) scaling the scene such that mean scene depth is $1$, (2) scaling the scene such that the maximum coordinate value in any direction is $1$ and (3) applying a nonlinear contraction function (the sigmoid function) before inputting it to the encoder, and applying its inverse after decoding.
 Our autoencoder uses (1).